bloominstituteoftechnology/Precourse/Lesson1-Git/README.md

   git add Lesson1-Git/newFile.js
 ```

 This has added our changes to the history, now to save that history, we will use "commit".
 Commit will take all of our added changes and save it to git history.
 For future reference you will be able to leave a message about the changes, this will make it easier to go back and find the changes you(or anyone) are looking for in the future ,if you should need to.
-It is always a good idea to leave a consise description of the changes in your commit.
-A shorthand way of leaving an inline messge is using the '-m' flag and writing your message directly after, in quotes.
+It is always a good idea to leave a concise description of the changes in your commit.
+A shorthand way of leaving an inline message is using the '-m' flag and writing your message directly after, in quotes.

 ```bash
   git commit -m 'added new file, newFile.js'